abhishekh-srivastava/abhishekh-srivastava.github.io/_pages/about.md

 Research Funding
 ======
-Title: A Framework for Improving Analysis and Modeling of Earth System and Intersectoral Dynamics at Regional Scales (HyperFACETS)
+**Title: A Framework for Improving Analysis and Modeling of Earth System and Intersectoral Dynamics at Regional Scales (HyperFACETS)**
-=
 Sponsor: Department of Energy
-=
-Co-Investigator
+Role: Co-Investigator
 Period: 2020-2023
 Amount: $9M